MillerAdulu/kensim/readme.md

 9. Run `php artisan eyewitness:install` to setup [Eyewitness.io](https://eyewitness.io/) to help view the application status.
 10. Run `php artisan serve` to launch the application.
 11. On the Laravel Voyager admin panel, add a few properties and pictures.
-12. On a separate terminal opened in the same folder, run `php artisan scout:import "App\Property` to index the added properties so that they are available for searching.
+12. On a separate terminal opened in the same folder, run `php artisan scout:import "App\Property"` to index the added properties so that they are available for searching.
-13. Close the second terminal and search away.
+13. Close the second terminal and search away. :tada: